The Gospel According to Thomas Jefferson, Charles Dickens & Count Leo Tolstoy: Discord

 June 1 - July 9, 2017

 A Founding Father, a Victorian literary celebrity, and a Russian aristocrat/anarchist clash in a provocative new comedy that sets three of the world's greatest thinkers against each other in a battle of wits and wills.
 Jefferson, Dickens, and Tolstoy find themselves locked in a room with no exit.
 Attempting an escape, they ransack the philosophies of their lives and work, searching for a truth that will set them free.
-From playwright and former stand-up comedian Scott Carter (writer of HBO's Real Time with Bill Maher), this whip-smart comedy examines just what happens when great men of history are forced to repeat it.
+Created by playwright and former stand-up comedian Scott Carter, this whip-smart comedy examines just what happens when great men of history are forced to repeat it.

 Cast & Production Team

 Andrew Criss as Count Leo Tolstoy • Gregory Isaac as Thomas Jefferson • Brian McCann as Charles Dickens

 Lance Kniskern, Scenic Designer • Millie Hiibel, Costume Designer • Shon Causer, Lighting Designer • Christopher Colucci, Sound Designer • Avista Custom Theatrical Services, Props Master • Rebecca Smith, Stage Manager • Elise D'Avella, Assistant Director • Meghan Jones, Production Manager

 "Lantern's production, directed with plenty of style by James Ijames, makes a theology debate – not the usual topic for a comedy – both entertaining and intriguing.
 You'll laugh and you'll ponder." –The Philadelphia Inquirer

 "Scott Carter makes religious debate exciting...
 The often heady debate favorably compares to George Bernard Shaw, who likewise made intellectual discourse sincere and passionate.
 Gospel's fine cast bring these initially stiff figures to life and make them face themselves." –Broad Street Review